Car accidents may result in injuries that are serious enough to render someone incapable of returning to work.

 A number of factors are involved in a claim for the loss of earning capacity, which makes the entire process complicated.
 An experienced St. Louis car accident lawyer can assist by considering all the facts about the case and evaluating whether a settlement can be reached with the insurance company, or if the case should be taken to trial.

-At The Hoffmann Law Firm, L.L.C. we have over 20 years of experience protecting the rights of injured car accident victims.
+At The Hoffmann Law Firm, L.L.C. we have 25 years of experience protecting the rights of injured car accident victims.
 Give us a call 24/7 for a free case evaluation to learn more about your legal rights after a car accident.

 Free Consultation with a St. Louis Car Accident Lawyer